Having noted the nature of Christian fellowship, I now turn to the content of Christian fellowship.

 This leads to many hearers having fellowship with such Gospel preachers during their preaching, and with others in discussion afterwards.
 Paul refers to this in Gal 4:15 and used it as a spiritual test of the spiritual state his readers.

 Most people learn what they know about Christianity, for better or for worse, from public preaching.
 This is why we must be careful to whom we listen.
-Jesus warned His disciples about this, and said that His followers would not follow false teachers Jn10:5.
+Jesus warned His disciples about this Mat 15:14, and said that His followers would not follow false teachers Jn10:5.
 This is because of what they learn from and about Jesus Christ.
 Their fellowship with Him keeps them on the correct path.

 As a preacher explains the Person, character and work of Christ as Prophet, Priest and King, and the benefits He has secured by His redeeming work as God’s appointed and anointed Saviour, one’s mind is enlightened, our heart is warmed and our soul is enthralled by the love and grace of God and the prospect of an eternity of such blessedness, too great to even describe in earthly words 2Cor 12:4.
 In this manner, fellowship with God is promoted, Christian fellowship is experienced and one has material to share with other Christians to engage in mutual fellowship.
-The purpose of preaching is not to display the preacher’s rhetorical skills nor is Christian fellowship extolling the preacher – “didn’t he get on well today!” – as if we went to the worship of God to find out how skilled the preacher is.
+The purpose of preaching is not to display the preacher’s rhetorical skills nor is Christian fellowship extolling the preacher – “didn’t he get on well today!” – as if we went to the worship of God to find out how skilful the preacher was.
 It is Christocentric content that feeds the soul.
 “He must increase, I must decrease” Jn 3:30.

 Bible study